 Changes of clothes if you get wet from either sweating or immersion in water.
 Having more clothes than necessary is the key.
 This is an average list for both summer and winter, adjust accordingly.

 Head and Neck: Headgear that prevents the penetration of the strongest wind.
 A light scarf will be equivalent to a wool sweater in the warmth it can conserve.
-Summer brimmed hat.
+Summer brimmed hat, head net.

 - Polypro or wool long johns.